kashw2/Fleet-of-the-Faithful-Knights/README.md

 Q: How do I debug?

 A: The easiest way to do this would be to ```npm run initialise-dev``` which will compile, build and run the code with node/nodemons --inspect flag enabled, from there you can connect to the specified port (usually 9229) with your debugger.

-Q: Why handlebars?

-A: I'm more experienced with it and didn't want to have to learn Jade even though it wouldn't have been hard.